Redotola/Curso-Flask-Platzi/README.md

 # Course-Flask-Platzi
-In this course I learn about the Micro Framework "Flask" that is really useful web tool
+In this course I learn about the Micro Framework "Flask" that is really useful web tool to create web applications with Python

 # Create environment
 virtualenv "name"